open-compensation-token-license/license-token-website/wikisrc/corporate-sponsorship-benefits.md

 ## Understanding Corporate Sponsorship

 Corporate sponsorship involves a company supporting an event, activity, person, or organization financially or through the provision of products or services.
 This form of partnership is not just about money; it’s about creating a mutually beneficial relationship that can enhance brand reputation, increase market reach, and foster community goodwill.
+For more on the ethical aspects of such partnerships, you might explore [Ethical Software Development](https://www.license-token.com/wiki/ethical-software-development).

 ### Brand Visibility and Recognition